 1. Have you ever seen a neglected toy abandoned on a store shelf or tossed aside, unwanted, and felt oddly sorry for it?
 That's exactly how Paddington Bear came about.
-Author Michael Bond was roaming a department store on Christmas Eve in 1956 looking for a gift for his wife (tsk, tsk) when he came across a lonely teddy bear all alone on a shelf.
+Author Michael Bond was roaming a department store on Christmas Eve in 1956 looking for a gift for his wife when he came across a lonely teddy bear all alone on a shelf.
 Even the last-minute shoppers didn't want him.
 He felt sorry for the bear and "adopted" him, but the idea of the abandoned bear stuck with Bond.
 He began writing stories about it mostly for his own amusement before he realized he might have something children would be interested in.

 2. Paddington isn't this beloved bear's real name.
 He has a Peruvian name but tells his adoptive family that no one would be able to understand it (we find out much later that it's "Pastuso").
 They decide to call him Paddington, which is the name of the railway station where he was discovered.
 The bear Bond took home from the department store on Christmas Eve received the same name because Bond and his wife lived near Paddington Station at the time.
-In fact, they still live in the vicinity.

 3. Originally, Paddington wasn't going to be from Darkest Peru.
 First drafts had Paddington calling "Darkest Africa" home.
 But after Bond got an agent, the agent informed him no bears exist in Africa.
 Peru, however, does have spectacled bears.

 4. It took about seven years from the time the first book was published in 1958, but eventually the sales of Paddington books allowed Bond to retire from his job as a cameraman for the BBC.